|

 How to Make the Best Peanut Butter Hot Chocolate

 • Use dark chocolate.
-For an even darker flavor, use 70-85% chocolate.
+For an even deeper flavor, reach for 70 to 85 percent chocolate instead of milk chocolate.

 • Try a different nut butter.
-Almond butter or cashew butter would be absolutely delicious.
+Almond butter or cashew butter are both delicious here.

 • Spike it.
-Add a shot of espresso for an extra dose of caffeine.
+A shot of espresso turns this into an after-dinner drink.

-Hot chocolate is best enjoyed right away and isn’t intended for long term storage.
-But if you need to reheat it pour the hot chocolate back into a small saucepan and warm over low heat, stirring constantly until heated through.
-Avoid boiling to keep the peanut butter and cocoa well blended.
-You can also microwave it for 30 seconds at a time until it is hot.
+Hot chocolate is best enjoyed right away and is not meant for long-term storage.
+If you do have leftovers, pour them back into a small saucepan and warm gently over low heat, stirring constantly until heated through.
+Avoid letting it boil, or the peanut butter and chocolate can separate.
+You can also reheat it in the microwave in 30-second bursts, stirring between each one.

 Related Recipes